1600hp/1600hp.github.io/updates/_posts/2016-11-09-Coping-With-Causality.markdown

 I absolutely do not think everyone should buy into this.
 The implications are harsh, and if you aren't prepared to fully accept them, it will seem like a really depressing worldview.
 For some, though, it has a lot of merit, both as a way of understanding the world, and a way of coping with it.
 I, of course, am in the latter group, or I wouldn't be writing this now, would I?

 <div class="subsection">
+<h3>Life as a Pool Table</h3>

+The analogy I always end up using is a pool table.
+In simplified terms, pool tables are quite predictable.
+The imperfections of the table, the precise angle of the cue's impact, and innumerable other factors, though, combine to make prediction an estimate at best.

+To a causal determinist, this is the case only because of a lack of knowledge.
+A human cannot predict the motion of the table, because a human cannot know the state of the table and the forces that act upon it with the infinitesimal precision required to draw the correct conclusion.
+Should that mean that the motion is non-deterministic, that if you set up the table in <em>exactly</em> the same way a second time, the same result will not arise?
+In this limited example, I think many would agree with me that the pool table is deterministic, regardless of our ability to predict it.
 </div>